 in gated chambers they did meet with cardboard stockings upon their feet

 When I moved to the east coast from the central time zone, it took awhile for me to accept that 10pm was prime time.
 The news was on at 10pm in Minnesota: 11pm is so late.
 You have to stay up until 11:30 to watch Letterman or The Daily Show?
-I remember my head nodding.
+This must be what they mean by the city never sleeping, right?

 I had a room in the second floor of a house, separate entrance in the back on Stillwell Avenue off Mile Square Road just south of the Cross County Shopping Mall.
 A twenty-five minute walk along Kimball Avenue to the Sarah Lawrence campus where I would be starting as a graduate student in the writing program.
-I had two roommates, an undergraduate dance major (I can't remember her name, and this pains me) and a former theater student (Eric) who had graduated previous but was sticking around Yonkers.
-Eric had a welcoming smile, and a couple of strange quirks.
+I had two roommates, an undergraduate dance major (I can't remember her name, and this pains me) and a former theater student (Eric) who had graduated in the years previous but stuck around Yonkers because he had friends at the school and liked our landlord Ritchie.
+Eric had a welcoming smile, and a couple of strange tics.
 He'd form his left hand into a cup around the left side of his nose, and point into the cup with his right hand's index finger in three jabbing motions when something excited him.
 I wondered how that translated to the stage but never asked.

 It was one of those endearing, strange things that people do.
 Like the time he decided he wasn't going to say anything for a day and carried around a chalk board.
-We decided to get some booze and it was raining out, and I drove: I hadn't turned the wipers on and it was drizzling, and he kept motioning his hands from the left of his bucket seat to the door on the right, swiping back and forth.
+We decided to get some booze and it was raining out, and I drove his little white tempo with red interior and manual transmission: I hadn't turned the wipers on and it was drizzling, and he kept motioning his hands from the left of his bucket seat to the door on the right, swiping back and forth.

 It's an exercise.
 I'm listening for my voice.